drym-org/foundation/DIA.md

 ## Agree on Appraisals

-1. Discuss to reconcile the different analyses to agree on one appraisal that apportions value in the project in a way that accounts for all of the different analyses.
+1. Discuss to reconcile the different labor appraisals to agree on one appraisal that apportions value in the project in a way that accounts for all of the different appraisals.

 2. Repeat (1) for the project's capital tree.

 3. Repeat (1) for the project's ideas tree, distributing each idea leaf's value evenly over its antecedents.

-### Reconcile the Appraisals
+## Reconcile the Appraisals

 Discuss to assign weights to each appraisal tree.
 Consider using the 1-N-N² rule -- that is, if labor is worth K, then capital is worth 1/N × K, and ideas are worth 1/N² × K, for some "scaling factor" N that you agree on.
 The rationale is that we want labor, capital and ideas to be equally valuable when aggregated over all projects.
 Since labor is the least portable while ideas are the most portable, this rule models the fluidity of these categories as, roughly, "for every project you directly work on, N projects will use your work, and N² projects will be inspired by it."
 Note, nevertheless, that the ideas analysis described elsewhere in this document is not in terms of "inspiration" (implying causation) but only similarity.

-## After the congress

-This section may be done "offline" after the congress has concluded, by a person or by people nominated by the attendees.

-### Deanonymize and Tally
+## Deanonymize and Tally

 1. "Deanonymize" – connect each leaf node in the appraised labor tree to a single contributor in the original non-anonymous list prepared by core project contributors.